Royal Militia of the Island of Jersey: History

-17th Century
+17th century

 A review undertaken in 1617 showed over 3,000 men, although their arms were defective, with only 12 pikes between them, few muskets, and many were armed with just staves.
 In 1622 they were organized into three regiments, the North, West and East.
 The use of the title Colonel for the officer in charge of a regiment appears around 1620, prior to this the commander was called a Captain.

-During the English Civil War, the Militia had divided loyalties, initially in March 1643 marching on St. Helier to support the arrest of Philippe de Carteret (the Royalist Governor and Bailiff).
+During the English Civil War, the militia had divided loyalties, initially in March 1643 marching on St. Helier to support the arrest of Philippe de Carteret (the Royalist Governor and Bailiff).
 However, by the end of the year, they rallied to the Royalist cause with the arrival of George Carteret on the Island.
-The parliamentary supporters were imprisoned or forced to leave the Island and having their property confiscated.
-In 1646 The future Charles II visited the island and when he returned in 1649, following the execution of his father in London, a ceremony was held in the Royal Square in St. Helier on 17 February 1649 where Charles was publicly proclaimed King (following the first public proclamation in Edinburgh on 5 February 1649).
+The Parliamentary supporters were imprisoned or forced to leave the island and having their property confiscated.
+In 1646 the future Charles II visited the island and when he returned in 1649, following the execution of his father in London, a ceremony was held in the Royal Square in Saint Helier on 17 February 1649 where Charles was publicly proclaimed king (following the first public proclamation in Edinburgh on 5 February 1649).

-In October 1651 Cromwell sent a fleet of over 80 ships and military force to capture the Island.
-The parliamentary ships delayed landing for several days, moving from bay to bay, being followed by the 2,000 militia, until after three nights they started landing at St Ouen's Bay.
-Opposed by a troop of militia cavalry, the invaders suffered casualties, but the militia infantry were dispersed and tired after three days of marching and could not reinforce the landing point faster than the parliamentarian troops were being landed from the ships.
-Outnumbered, the militia fell back, 340 retiring into Elizabeth Castle, where they had provisions for 8 months, others to Mont Orgueil which was besieged first and following negotiations surrendered with 40 Royalists supporters, who wanted to continue the fight, being allowed to go to Elizabeth Castle, which was then put under siege and after a week, a lucky shot hit a powder store which exploded, killing 6 and burying 40 under rubble.
+In October 1651 Oliver Cromwell sent a fleet of over 80 ships and military force to capture the island.
+The Parliamentary ships delayed landing for several days, moving from bay to bay, being followed by the 2,000 militia, until after three nights they started landing at St Ouen's Bay.
+Opposed by a troop of militia cavalry, the invaders suffered casualties, but the militia infantry were dispersed and tired after three days of marching and could not reinforce the landing point faster than the Parliamentarian troops were being landed from the ships.
+Outnumbered, the militia fell back, 340 retiring into Elizabeth Castle, where they had provisions for eight months, others to Mont Orgueil which was besieged first and following negotiations surrendered with 40 Royalists supporters, who wanted to continue the fight, being allowed to go to Elizabeth Castle, which was then put under siege and after a week, a lucky shot hit a powder store which exploded, killing six, and burying 40 under rubble.
 Charles wrote to the garrison to give them permission to surrender, although they held out until 12 December when, following negotiations, the defenders were permitted to travel to France with their money and possessions and the castle surrendered.

 The militia was reorganized and uniformed in scarlet by the Governor of Jersey, Sir Thomas Morgan, in 1678, and in 1685 a Troop of Horse was raised (which later became Dragoons).